davidji99/terraform-provider-herokux/docs/resources/connect_mappings.md

 * `mapping_object_names` - List of all Connect mapping object names currently managed by this resource.

-* `mapping_data` - A map of the mapping data where the key is the mapping object name, and the value is ID.
+* `mapping_data` - Map of the mappings where the key is the mapping object name, and the value is the map UUID.

 ## Import